On this page:

 The Joint Canada-Alberta Implementation Plan for Oil Sands Monitoring

 In 2012, the Government of Canada and the Government of Alberta launched the Joint Canada-Alberta Implementation Plan for Oil Sands Monitoring.
-The plan, to be jointly managed by the two governments, strengthens existing environmental monitoring programs for air, water, land and biodiversity in the oil sands region.
+The plan was jointly managed by the two governments to strengthen existing environmental monitoring programs for air, water, land and biodiversity in the oil sands region.

-- the number of sampling sites will be higher and over a larger area
+- a larger number of sampling sites over a larger area

-- the number and types of parameters being sampled will increase
+- a larger number and additional types of parameters being sampled

-- the methodologies for monitoring both air and water will be improved
+- a higher frequency of sampling improved methodologies for monitoring both air and water

 In terms of water monitoring, key features include:

 - improved co-ordination of sampling practices to improve the understanding of potential cumulative impacts

 - new sediment monitoring throughout the Athabasca River system to establish baseline and downstream conditions of potential contaminant